offchan42/machine-learning-curriculum/README.md

 ### Data Storage

-* https://huggingface.co/ Just like GitHub, but for storing ML models, datasets, and apps (they call apps as spaces).
-They have libraries for you to easily use their models/datasets in your code.
-The storage is free and unlimited for both public and private projects.
 * https://github.com/huggingface/datasets/ a package for loading, preprocessing and sharing datasets.
 * https://github.com/activeloopai/deeplake Data Lake for Deep Learning.
 Build, manage, query, version, & visualize datasets.
 Stream data real-time to PyTorch/TensorFlow.
 * https://github.com/determined-ai/yogadl Better approach to data loading for Deep Learning.
 API-transparent caching to disk, GCS, or S3.